nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - "Startup" culture problems
 - Maturity and pedigree (A players won't play with Z players)

+Note:
+Remember to mention that in terms of maturity it is important that employees understand the levers that drive the business given the stage it is in.
+Being financially savvy and business savvy is important.
+It's important for leaders to clearly communicate what behaviours will drive success.

+Also remember to mention that efficiency matters in a startup and that some individuals may expect "startup" behaviour such as arriving late to meetings and playing foosball where as this won't work for others or generally causing friction.

 ---

 ## Lean Enterprise Fundamentals